nanvel/blog/2017/11/trading.md

 Retail traders are scared of large volume clusters in orderbook, projecting on their trading abount they miscalculate amount of effort required to break through a limit order wall (and often the wall is a fake one).

-Put stop loss orders right after support and they are easily hunted by larger players.
+Put stop loss orders right after support and they are easily hunted by larger players (stops are not given enough space to breath).

 ### Large volume traders